edde-framework/edde/docs/examples/index.md

 There are many usecases, so here you can find, how Edde can help you develop another awesome application!

-* [Stack](/examples/stack): How to create production ready container for you application.
+* [Sandbox](/examples/sandbox): How to create production ready environment for your application.
 * [Upgrade Manager](/examples/upgrade-manager): How to create upgrade manager and make migrations in you application work!